iliapchelarov/nonce-gen/README.md

 ------------

 The minimum requirement by this project is that your host supports PHP 5.4.0.
 The package uses database for persisting the nonces.
-MySQL and SQLite are tested and a PDO driver for at least one of them is needed.
+MySQL and SQLite are tested and a PDO driver for at least one of them is required.

 INSTALLATION
 ------------